 What is the minimum property damage liability coverage required in each state?

-As noted above, each state has its own minimum coverage limit for a property damage liability insurance, though it’s wise to consider purchasing higher limits.
+As noted above, each state has its own minimum limits of liability coverage.
+States usually require you to have the minimum property damage liability coverage and bodily injury coverage, though it's wise to consider purchasing higher limits.
 Bodily injury liability is also required in nearly every state, so you'll typically see them listed together.

 You may see liability insurance limits listed as 100/300/50.
 The order of liability limits, using the example above, are: